How Jiu-Jitsu Helped Me Recover From My Mother's Suicide | A Personal Story from Nicolas

 Short Term Goals: Working on getting my blue belt

 I met Nicolas through social media not knowing what kind of conversation to expect.
 I enjoy talking with the community and sharing knowledge and inspiration between each other but his story was a little different.
 It touched my heart in many ways and I felt like others in the community can benefit from his story.
-He is a very intelligent young man with a great heart to make a difference in this world.
+He is a brilliant young man with a great heart to make a difference in this world.
 Take the time to get to know other like-minded individuals in the martial arts community and you will find supportive, kind, and inspiring people.
-Here’s his story:

-I have been training for 4 and half years.
+I have been training for 4 and a half years.